 Ecluse supplies residual heat to surrounding companies.

-Industry uses both the hydrogen carriers and the hydrogen gas stored in them.
-Port of Antwerp-Bruges is working on plants that extract hydrogen from hydrogen carriers.
+Industry uses both hydrogen carriers and pure hydrogen gas.
+Port of Antwerp-Bruges is working on plants that extract the gas from hydrogen carriers.

 Both industry and transport at the port already consume hydrogen, ammonia and methanol today.
 For example, the chemical industry uses hydrogen in large quantities in the refining or production of chemicals.
 The market for green hydrogen and derivatives is growing rapidly: for reuse as a raw material, in heat production and heavy transport.